In an age of plastic spending and mobile payments, living within your means can easily slide into living beyond your means.

 Most people stress about their bills—they just keep coming, right?
 You’re not the first one to feel this way, and you certainly won’t be the last.
 But at the same time, bills should be fixed into your budget, and you should be able to pay them easily without biting off the ends of your fingernails.

 The fix: Identify your budget kryptonite.
 Are you spending too much for food?
 Opting for the premium cable package?
 Try seeking out bargains on your weekly grocery-store trips.
 Cut the cord on cable.
 Tightening the belt on your monthly spending goes a long way toward financial freedom.
-If you’re signed up for SELCO Online Banking, Money Manager is a useful tool for staying on top of your budget.
+If you’re signed up for digital banking, you have access to several financial tools to help you stay on top of your budget.

 Financial experts recommend saving 20% of your monthly income.
 At the least, you’ll want to store 5% of your monthly take-home pay for your retirement and a combination of an emergency fund, other long-term savings, and paying off debt.
 If you can’t do that, you’re living beyond your means.